 Another way of explaining tantra as opposed to sutra is that sutra is described as the causal path and tantra as the resultant path.
 In other words, in sutra practices we are putting our emphasis on the causes for attaining the Bodies of a Buddha.
-For instance, if we look at the 32 major signs and 80 minor signs of a Form Body of a Buddha and learn the practices that are the causes of each of them, then, when focusing on a representation of Buddha, we can focus on all the causal practices that lead to the resultant different aspects of a Buddha Body.
-Therefore, even in sutra we have a form of infographics, if we really want to look at these major and minor signs on a non-superficial level.
+For instance, if we look at the 32 major marks and 80 minor marks of a Form Body of a Buddha and learn the practices that are the causes of each of them, then, when focusing on a representation of Buddha, we can focus on all the causal practices that lead to the resultant different aspects of a Buddha Body.
+Therefore, even in sutra we have a form of infographics, if we really want to look at these major and minor marks on a non-superficial level.

 For example, a Buddha has a very long tongue, and this is representative of a caring for others with as much affection and care as a mother animal has when licking her young.
 To represent this cause, a Buddha has a long tongue.
-If we are aware of all these 112 factors (32 major signs plus 80 minor signs) of a Buddha, they are, in fact, even more complicated than the various features of an actual yidam.
+If we are aware of all these 112 factors (32 major marks plus 80 minor marks) of a Buddha, they are, in fact, even more complicated than the various features of an actual yidam.

 In sutra practice, then, we are emphasizing the causes, like affection for others, such as a mother animal has for her young, as a way of attaining the body and kindness of a Buddha.
 This is an example of the causal practice of sutra.

 Tantra, on the other hand, is the resultant practice because we imagine ourselves already as a yidam or Buddha-figure.
 I don’t like to use the word “deity” so much because this brings up all sorts of associations of either a creator god or the ancient Greek or Hindu gods, which are not at all the association that we want to bring up when we think of these yidams.